 These are often the ideal option for dealing with even high-use bathroom conditions.
 Relatively inexpensive, they can usually be purchased for a few dollars per square foot or less, and they are available in literally hundreds of different colors, patterns, and faux-natural looks.
 They are also highly durable and are resistant to almost all stains, water damage, and physical harm.

 There are a few drawbacks to the use of these materials.
 Even high-end luxury vinyl tiles will only last for about 8 to 10 years of use before they start to fade.
-Lower grade products can also be made using dangerous chemicals which can be harmful to the environment and which may emit fumes over time.
+Lower-grade products can also be made using dangerous chemicals that can be harmful to the environment and which may emit fumes over time.
 This can be particularly dangerous to the air quality of small enclosed bathroom spaces.

 However, most reputable vinyl manufacturers have processes in place that minimize ecological impact from material production, while also offering products that do not emit dangerous gasses.
 As long as you do due research on the flooring you are purchasing, this can be a great option for bathrooms.

 This is a relatively rare option that has some great characteristics that can make it perfect for use in a bathroom.
 Rubber is water-resistant and will be impervious to most stains, although there are a few chemicals that can cause blemishes.
 It is also naturally slip-resistant, and it comes in a variety of thicknesses, many of which provide padding that can make these wet environments much safer.